jon-hanson/javapickling/README.md

     }

 A class which provides a pickling implementation for a class T implements `Pickler<T, PF>`.
-The `PF` type parameter represents the target format type (such as JsonNode), and remains a type parameter for the Pickler impementation class.
+The `PF` type parameter represents the pickled format type (such as JsonNode), and remains a type parameter for the Pickler implementation class.

 Pickler implementations generally sub-class `PicklerBase` as this provides an implicit means of referencing the pickler methods in `PicklerCore`, such as `string\_p()` and `integer\_p()`.
-This means picklers can be expressed more concisely.
+This allows picklers to be expressed more concisely.

 ### PicklerCore